Dissolving an Association

 • Will more litigation ensue if neighbors enforce the CC&Rs rather than the association?

-• If an unincorporated association is set up to replace the former corporation, won't the same costs of operation and problems of apathy and dissension exist?
+• If an unincorporated association is set up to replace the former corporation, won't the same operational costs and the same problems of apathy and dissension persist?

 One association that attempted dissolution received a negative response from the County.
 Of interest is the letter's paragraph on taxes.

-Alternative to Dissolution.
 An alternative to dissolution is the appointment of a receiver by the superior court.
 (Code Civ.
-Proc. § 564.)
-The receiver would need to be paid from assessments and may have the power to increase assessments without a vote of the membership.
-In addition to the fees and costs of the receiver, the association would incur the expense of accounting and legal fees incurred by the receiver.
+Proc. § 564) The receiver would need to be paid from assessments and may have the power to increase assessments without a vote of the membership.
+In addition to the receiver's fees and costs, the association would incur the receiver's accounting and legal expenses.
 These charges could be substantial.

-Involuntary Dissolution of Corporation.
-Effective January 1, 2016 corporations are subject to administrative dissolution if they have been suspended by the Franchise Tax Board or the Secretary of State for at least 48 months.
+Effective January 1, 2016, corporations are subject to administrative dissolution if they have been suspended by the Franchise Tax Board or the Secretary of State for at least 48 months.
 This is NOT the same as dissolving the association.
-If corporate dissolution occurs, the association continues to exist as an unincorporated entity.
+If the corporation dissolves, the association continues to exist as an unincorporated entity.

 Adams Stirling PLC